leia-project/viewer/src/lib/components/map-cesium/MapToolFlooding/MapToolSeriousGame/module/game-elements/api/README.md

 ## Load data into database

-In the command promopt, cd to the folder with the .gpkg file.
+In the command prompt, cd to the folder with the .gpkg file.
 Then use ogr2ogr to load the .gpkg into the database.
 The source data is in EPSG:28992, so it is important to explicitly reproject to EPSG:4326.

 ```
 ogr2ogr -f "PostgreSQL" PG:"host=localhost port=5432 dbname=postgres user=postgres password=password" 10_netwerk_met_evacuatieroutes_Definitief.gpkg -nln datacore.zeeland_road_network -nlt PROMOTE_TO_MULTI -lco GEOMETRY_NAME=geom -lco FID=fid -t_srs EPSG:4326 -overwrite